 DESIGN DESCRIPTION

 To address this, we have constructed a heat-insulating box on the main walls, which will be covered with black stone from the area to absorb as much solar heat as possible.
-The dark colour on the elongated facades is intended to give the impression of being part of the shady glen while clearly marking the main entrance facades and organizing the house.
+The dark color on the elongated facades is intended to give the impression of being part of the shady glen while marking the main entrance facades and organizing the house.

 Credits: